Paul Tsongas: New Hampshire

 During the early weeks of 1992 things seemed to be going Tsongas's way when one major candidate, Bill Clinton, stumbled over issues involving marital infidelity and avoidance of the military draft during the Vietnam War.
 But Clinton's setback proved temporary, bottoming out weeks before the New Hampshire primary so that while Tsongas won the most votes, and was declared the winner, the margin of 33.2% to 24.78% gave each candidate 9 delegates.
 Clinton adviser James Carville then tagged his man "the Comeback Kid" and declared his campaign back on track, leaving Tsongas, still ostensibly the front-runner, to be seen by many as the underdog heading into Super Tuesday.

 After NH

 Following New Hampshire, Tsongas was unable to match Clinton's fundraising.
 Clinton went on to win most of the Super Tuesday delegate contests.
 Tsongas won the primaries in Delaware, Maryland, Arizona, Washington, Utah and Massachusetts, but his campaign never recovered from Clinton's comeback.

 Convention

-Eventually, Tsongas pulled out of the race on 19 March 1992, and endorsed Clinton.
+Tsongas pulled out of the race on March 19, 1992, and endorsed Clinton.
 However, a number of the Tsongas delegates continued to support the former Senator, and voted for Tsongas on the first ballot at the Convention.
 The roll call yielded 289 votes for Tsongas, placing him in 3rd place behind Clinton and then-former California Governor, Jerry Brown.
 During the convention Tsongas tried to include a platform plank calling for a delay in tax cuts or tax credits until the budget could be balanced, which was overwhelmingly defeated.

+On October 13, 1993, Tsongas's friend and fund raiser Nicholas Rizzo pleaded guilty to charges of embezzling more than $1 million from the Tsongas presidential campaign.
+Prosecutors claimed that the embezzlement caused the campaign to stall at a critical point.